 Portfolio-Level CAM Reconciliation Workflow

-Mid-market PMCs managing 20–50 commercial buildings face a capacity problem during Q1 reconciliation season.
-Each building requires 20–40 hours of reconciliation work.
-At 30 buildings, that's 600–1,200 hours of Q1 work for a team that typically has 3–5 property controllers.
-The only way to manage it is process standardization and automation.
+Mid-market PMCs managing 20-50 commercial buildings face a capacity problem during Q1 reconciliation season.
+Every building needs its own reconciliation.
+Across a portfolio, that work piles up fast.
+The only way to manage it is to standardize the process and use automation.

 Step-by-Step Process (5 steps)